 - Users must be within Bluetooth range of the sensor (~5m) in order to do the auto-calibration.
 Manual calibration can be done remotely.

-- To do the calibration, tap the “Calibrate” command.
+- Power up the sensor.
+Go to the sensor page in the App, click Calibrate.
 If the sensor has not been calibrated before, the App will first show some instructions about the installation height and angle, and will ask users to select if the sensor is installed upside-down or not, and if the background image should be natural mode or privacy mode.
 After making these choices, press the “Begin Calibration” command will start the calibration.

 - For the Cypress sensor, the calibration takes about 15 seconds.
 For the Sentinare 2 sensor, the calibration takes about 30 seconds.

-- To ensure good fall detection performance, please install the sensor’s height and angle can capture a large area of floor.
-If the floor area is too small, a warning message will be displayed to remind you to adjust the installation height and angle of the sensor.
+- To ensure good fall detection performance, please ensure the sensor’s height and angle can capture a large area of floor.
+If the floor area is too small, a warning message will be displayed when you save the result to remind you to adjust the installation height and angle of the sensor.

 - Manual Calibration: Sometimes the auto-calibration algorithm may mis-calibrate some non-floor areas as floor, or miss some floor areas, which could cause wrong fall detection results.
 In this case, users can manually modify the calibration result using the four editing tools in the Calibration page: Draw, Rectangle, Erase, and Clear.

 The following is a video demo of calibration using the private mode.

 - Some features of the Sentinare sensor rely on face recognition, such as collecting individual statistics of each person’s daily activities and face-recognition-based Region of Interest (unless the Detect Anyone option is selected).
 To enable these features, users need to add the head photos of people that need to be monitored by the sensor.

 - Note: Fall detection does NOT require face recognition.